Rare Map of the Arabian Peninsula by Sanson

-A nice example of this scarce map of the Arabian Peninsula, referencing the "Trois Arabies" (3 Arabias).
+An excellent example of this scarce map of the Arabian Peninsula, referencing the "Trois Arabies" (Three Arabias).

+The naming of water bodies on this map evidences contrasting names given by various sources.
 The Gulf between Persia and Saudi Arabia is called the "Golfe de Balsera, et Mer Del Cattif, autrefois Golfe de Perse" (Balsera Gulf and Sea of Cattif formerly known as the Gulf of Persia).
+Balsera (Basra, Iraq) and Cattif (Qatif, Saudi Arabia) are both longstanding ports on the Persian Gulf.
+Ptolemy and his contemporaries named this body of water the Persian Gulf, hence the name as used here.